AnastasiaTECHWRITER/create-and-deploy-image/README.md

 ## 6. Review images list
 Finally, review the list of the available images and identify your container file.
-For that, run the following ccomman in terminal:
+For that, run the following command in terminal:
 ```$ docker images```
 The default docker images will show all top level images, their repository and tags, and their size:
 | REPOSITORY| TAG | IMAGE ID | CREATED | SIZE |